PetrAPConsulting/Speechmatics/README.md

 ## Security Notes

-- Your API key can be stored in your browser's local storage if you select "Remember API key"
+- Your API key is stored encrypted in your browser's local storage if you select "Remember API key"
 - All processing is done via the Speechmatics API; no audio data is stored elsewhere
 - The application works entirely in your browser